China's new heavy-lift rocket launch fails in flight

-BEIJING China's launch of a new heavy-lift rocket, the Long March-5 Y2, carrying what the government said was its heaviest ever satellite, failed on Sunday, official news agency Xinhua said.
+BEIJING (Reuters) - China's launch of a new heavy-lift rocket, the Long March-5 Y2, carrying what the government said was its heaviest ever satellite, failed on Sunday, official news agency Xinhua said.

 The same rocket type had been expected to take China's latest lunar probe to the Moon this year and to return with samples.
 It is not clear how the timetable for that mission could be affected by the failed launch.